obecny/css/README.md

 * In properties, put a space after, but not before, the `:` character.
 * Put closing braces `}` of rule declarations on a new line
 * Put blank lines between rule declarations
+* Keep all atributes ordered ALPHABETICALLY - this helps to avoid duplications

 **Bad**